solbjorg/oberon-riscv-overlays/README.md

 - Bootstrap Norebo using a RISC-V emulator rather than RISC-5

 ## Credits
-Several open-source projects were used to finish this port.
+Several open-source projects were used to create this port.
 - Of course, [Project Oberon](https://people.inf.ethz.ch/wirth/ProjectOberon/) itself.
 - sam-folvo's [Oberon-RV compiler](https://github.com/sam-falvo/project-norebo), of which this repository is a fork.
+I've patched most of its bugs such that it is now self-compiling.
 - pdewacht's [Project Norebo](https://github.com/pdewacht/project-norebo), used to create the RISC-V image, of which this repository is also a fork.
 - pdewacht's [Oberon emulator](https://github.com/pdewacht/oberon-risc-emu), used to emulate the created images.
-My port of the emulator to RISC-V can be found [here](https://github.com/solbjorg/oberon-risc-emu).
+My port of the emulator to RISC-V can be found [here](https://github.com/solbjorg/oberon-riscv-emu).
 - andreaspirklbauer's [Oberon-building-tools](https://github.com/andreaspirklbauer/Oberon-building-tools), which is included as a submodule of this repository.
-The documentation on Oberon's boot process is useful, along with some of the tooling to create the bootloader.
+The documentation on Oberon's boot process is very useful, as is the tooling.